 All major course exams will be given through Canvas, timed and monitored.
-Regular course exams may be given on campus while some exams may be taken on a personal or laptop computer using Respondus Lockdown Monitor.
+Regular course exams may be given on campus while some exams may be taken on a personal or laptop computer using Respondus Lockdown Browser with webcam.

 Course practical(s) and final exams will be conducted in class, at a testing center, or with an assigned proctor.
 Unless otherwise stated, no unauthorized study materials or outside resources are allowed during an examination.

 Students must complete an examination in one sitting AND within the posted time limit.
 Specific protocols and expectations for taking course examinations will be outlined in each course syllabus.
-The Program's Corrective Actions/ Disciplinary Measures policy will be implemented at the appropriate level if examination policies are violated.
+The Program's "Progressive Discipline Policy" will be implemented at the appropriate level if examination policies are violated.